We are pleased to announce the return of our in-person training courses, starting with Introduction to Peering and BGP Routing in January 2022.

 You will start with a blank configuration, and over two days build a fully working network with BGP.

-Using hands-on labs, we guide participants through configuring two routers running OSPF (as an example IGP) with iBGP and eBGP sessions to multiple Transit networks, and then establish peering with other participants both directly and via a route server.
+Using hands-on labs, we guide participants through configuring two routers running OSPF (as an example IGP) with iBGP and eBGP sessions to multiple Transit networks, and then establish peering with other participants both over an IXP and using a route server.

 Note: Although we do cover IPv6 addressing in this course, the configurations are done with IPv4.
 However, the principles for BGP are the same for IPv6.

-The afternoon of day 2 is reserved for troubleshooting and further exploration of routing problems that can occur: route leaks, prefix hijacks and blackholes.
+The afternoon of day 2 is reserved for troubleshooting, routing security and further exploration of routing problems that can occur: route leaks, prefix hijacks and blackholes.

 We leave the training lab running for 2 weeks after the course, should you wish to log in again to revisit any of the labs, or just experiment further.
 (Further access is available provided there is no other course due to run in the lab.)